DavidAmesPup/OptionalTypes/README.md

 }
 ```

-We get a new requirement to support Date of Birth, which optional (ie, on the UI, the user can choose to enter it or not)
+We get a new requirement to support Date of Birth, which is nullable.
+Ie, the user can choose to supply it or not.

 We add a new property to our dto,
 ```csharp